 I don’t know if Canada is right for you.
 I don’t even know if it’s right for me.
 I chose to live here at one point in my life because it was an option and I picked it.
 Would I move for a better opportunity?
 Maybe.
 I don’t know.

 This is life, not a rehearsal.
 Decisions have to be made and chances are, a trade-off is involved.
-I am familiar with the trade-offs I made to stay in Canada, I accepted them.
+I am familiar with the trade-offs I made to stay in Canada, and I accepted them.

 Some days, it hit me.
 I wonder what the hell I’m doing here.
 Maybe the answer is very simple, after all.
 I came to Canada because I could.
 I stayed because it was an option and it sounded alright.
 And I make the best of my life here because I chose to.